tsipkens/atems/README.md

 Imgs = tools.load_imgs;  % load the images
 ```

 Second, the image can also be handled using a cell array of cropped images and pixel sizes.
-These are secondary outputs to the `tools.load_imgs` function:
+These are secondary outputs to the `tools.load_imgs(...)` function:

 ```Matlab
 [~, imgs, pixsizes] = tools.load_imgs('images'); % load the images